dandi/dandidav/README.md

 - `-T <TITLE>`, `--title <TITLE>` — Specify the site name to use in HTML/web views of collections (used inside `<title>`'s and as the root breadcrumb text) [default: dandidav]

+- `-Z <INT>`, `--zarrman-cache-bytes <INT>` — Specify the maximum number of bytes of parsed Zarr manifest files to store in the Zarr manifest cache at once [default: 100 MiB]